Albania Pre-Departure Info Pack

 The cheapest option is often to get a local SIM once you’re on the ground.
 The most popular companies in Albania are Vodafone Albania and ONE (formerly Telekom Albania).

-However, we highly recommend an eSIM card for Albania (and travel in general!)
+However, we highly recommend an eSIM card for Albania.
 They might set you back slightly more, but they are so convenient.
 You can be connected as soon as you set foot in the country, without having to scout out the nearest phone shop.

 For Albania, I’d recommend Jetpac if you’d like to opt for the ease of an eSIM.